SUBRNETTING PRACTICE FOR NETWORKING ENGINEERS

 2. Optimization of Network Performance

 Subnetting helps in the Optimization of Network performance.
-A large network is prone to breakages or clogging as packets (messages) may be sent across the entire network, something that is needed by only a small segment of the network.
+A large network is prone to breakages or clogging as packets (messages) may be sent across the entire network instead of only a small segment.
 Subnetting ensures that messages do not have to traverse the entire network when they are only needed in a given segment.

 Routing is also more efficiently done with subnetting, the shortest and better routes to package delivery are created with subnetting, thereby improving performance.
 It is also easier to scale a network when it is subnetted, remove a subnet when it is no longer needed, and create new subnets when more devices are connected, all without breaking the entire network.